opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 116    In my judgment, Ram breached the Implied Term.
 The CCTV recordings showed the following:

 (a)     On 13 April 2016, Ram was walking around the house carrying a knife and dressed only in a singlet and his underwear.
-There was no evidence of him looking for Mrs Navin or threatening her with the knife and I accepted Ram’s evidence that he was bringing the knife to cut a rope.[\[note: 107\]](#Ftn_107) Mrs Ram testified that Ram was in his underwear because he had taken off his “sarong” after he had slipped and his “sarong” got wet.[\[note: 108\]](#Ftn_108) However, that was no reason for Ram to walk around the house in his underwear when Mrs Navin was around.
+There was no evidence of him looking for Mrs Navin or threatening her with the knife and I accepted Ram’s evidence that he was bringing the knife to cut a rope.[^107] Mrs Ram testified that Ram was in his underwear because he had taken off his “sarong” after he had slipped and his “sarong” got wet.[^108] However, that was no reason for Ram to walk around the house in his underwear when Mrs Navin was around.

 (b)     On 17 May 2016, Ram kicked at Navin’s car (which was parked in the driveway) and/or the domestic helper.
 According to Ram, his elder brother and sister-in-law could not leave after their visit, because neither Mrs Navin nor the domestic helpers wanted to unlock the main gate.
 One of the domestic helpers, one Ms Sunanda, subsequently “grudgingly unlocked the gate using a remote control”.
-Ram claimed that as he was walking out to apologise to his guests, Sunanda “inexplicably opened the door of one of the cars which blocked” Ram’s way.[\[note: 109\]](#Ftn_109) However, the CCTV recording merely showed Sunanda opening the car door and looking for something in the car.
+Ram claimed that as he was walking out to apologise to his guests, Sunanda “inexplicably opened the door of one of the cars which blocked” Ram’s way.[^109] However, the CCTV recording merely showed Sunanda opening the car door and looking for something in the car.
 Ram was nowhere near at this time.
 Just as she was done, Ram walked up to the car and kicked the car and/or Sunanda.
 Suannda tried to move away but Ram continued behaving aggressively towards her.
 The CCTV recording was clear proof that Ram’s allegation was pure fabrication.

 (c)     On the same day, Ram kicked the door to Navin’s room.
 Navin was apparently not home at the time.
 Mrs Navin locked herself in the guestroom, with her son.
 Ram started banging and violently kicking the door to the guestroom, all the while hurling verbal abuse.